jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 <!-- README.md is generated from mysql_limit_permission.Rmd.
 Please edit that file -->
+## MySQL security
-# Create users, role and grant appropriate permission to users
+## Create users, role and grant appropriate permission to users

 ## Task
 1. There is a file, init.sql